mattbloem007/vee_ra2.0/src/data/blogs/brew-guide-froth-action-method-moon-mylk.md

 ---
-title: "Froth Action Method"
+title: "Froth Action Method - Moon Mylk"
+slug: "froth-action-method-moon-mylk"
 date: "2024-08-22"
 category: "brew guides"
-slug: "froth-action-method"
 videoUrl: "https://www.youtube.com/embed/YOUR_VIDEO_ID_HERE"
-description: "The froth action method creates beautiful, rich froth that enhances the mood-lifting properties of your Vee/Ra blend.
-This technique produces a luxurious, café-style beverage perfect for special moments and rituals."
+description: "The froth action method creates beautiful, rich froth that enhances the lunar properties of your Moon Mylk blend.
+This technique produces a luxurious, café-style beverage perfect for evening rituals and lunar ceremonies."
-icon: "../assets/images/brew-methods/moon-mylk-deep-gold/froth-action-method-deep-gold.png"
+icon: "../assets/images/brew-methods/moon-mylk/froth-action-method-moon-mylk.png"
 steps:
-  - "Place your Vee/Ra blend (1½ - 2 Tbsp (15g) for Mood Magick OR 1 heaped Tbsp (12.5g) for Moon Mylk) in a French press"
+  - "Add 1 heaped Tbsp (12.5g) of Moon Mylk to a French press or milk frothing plunger"
-  - "Add hot milk into the french press"
+  - "Add 200-250ml of hot milk of choice and stir until incorporated.
+At this stage the cacao butter will float on top"
   - "Create froth by moving the plunger up and down vigorously"
-  - "Pour into a cup and enjoy"
+  - "Pour into your favourite cup and enjoy"
 products:
-  - "mood-magick"
   - "moon-mylk"
 ---

-# Froth Action Method
+# Froth Action Method - Moon Mylk

-The froth action method creates beautiful, rich froth that enhances the mood-lifting properties of your Mood Magick and Moon Mylk.
-This technique produces a luxurious, café-style beverage perfect for special moments and rituals.
+The froth action method creates beautiful, rich froth that enhances the lunar properties of your Moon Mylk blend.
+This technique produces a luxurious, café-style beverage perfect for evening rituals and lunar ceremonies.

 ## What You'll Need

 - French press or milk frother
 - Hot water (180°F/82°C)
-- Your favourite Vee/Ra blend
+- Moon Mylk blend (1 heaped Tbsp / 12.5g)
 - Timer
 - Your favourite cup

 ## Step-by-Step Instructions

-1. **Place your Vee/Ra blend in a French press or frother**
+1. **Place your Moon Mylk blend in a French press or frother**
-   - Use 1-2 tablespoons of your blend per cup
+   - Use 1 heaped Tbsp (12.5g) of Moon Mylk per cup
    - Ensure the blend is evenly distributed

 2. **Add hot water and steep**